Kernix13/markdown-cheatsheet/PROFILE.md

 Here are some resources to help you create your Profile README:

 1. YouTube video [GitHub Profile Readme](https://youtu.be/KhGWbt1dAKQ) by Adrian Twarog.
 1. YouTube videos on GitHub Profile Reviews by Eddie Jaoude such as [Your open source GitHub repos / profiles shoutouts and reviews](https://youtu.be/xsZIKzE7gy8).
-There good examples to pull from.
+There are good examples to pull from.
 1. Google search for `github profile generator` which is a good way to get the code for your stats.
 Just make sure to customize the markdown as you see fit.

 ## Video notes (Adrian Twarog)